oliyh/kamera/README.md

 kamera uses ImageMagick for image processing and Chrome to capture screenshots.
-By default it looks for them on the path, but you can supply paths if they reside somewhere else - see the [options](#options).
+By default it looks for them on the path, but you can supply paths if they reside somewhere else - see the [options](#options). kamera lets you choose the metric for image comparison - [read more about the choices here](https://imagemagick.org/script/command-line-options.php#metric).

 ## Usage